Ultimate Guide to Google Business Photo Optimisation

 Customer Photo Management

-Flag photos if they:
+Flag photos if they are:

-• Violate Google’s content rules.
+• Violate Google’s content policies (e.g., hate speech, illegal content).

 Photo Success Metrics